Pulse Style: Outfit of the day

 ALSO READ: Femytoys' Wet 17 Charcoal Collection is an ode to fine blend

+She accessorized the sensual look with slight back cowl details with wristwatch and a pair of heels leaving the effortless cut and hue of the look as the focal point.

+ALSO READ: Would you own Beyonce's N11.3m, daughter's N1m Gucci look if you could?

-She does Ankara just perfect, no?
-What do you think of her look as OOTD inspiration?
-For more of her styles, follow on Instagram @bolinto
+She does jumpsuit all sorts of perfect, no?
+What do you think of her look as outfit inspiration?
+For more of her styles, follow her on Instagram @zinkata1